Azure/azure-kusto-microhack3/README.md

 There are two workflows for scaling an Azure Data Explorer cluster:

-1. Horizontal scaling, also called scaling in and out.
+1. Horizontal scaling, also called "scaling in and out".
-2. Vertical scaling, also called scaling up and down.
+2. Vertical scaling, also called "scaling up and down".

 ---